 Match PI Cover to Your Loan Volume

-Your PI limit should reflect your total annual loan volume and your largest individual transactions.
-If you arrange $40M in mortgages annually, a $500K PI limit is inadequate.
-Consider what a worst-case scenario would look like if multiple clients lodged claims simultaneously - for example, after a significant interest rate shock.
+Your PI limit should reflect your total annual loan settlements and your largest individual transactions.
+If you settle $50M in mortgages annually, a $500K PI limit is inadequate.
+Consider what a worst-case scenario looks like if multiple clients lodge claims at the same time - for instance, after a significant rate shock.

 3

-Mortgage brokers are prime targets for email interception fraud because they handle large financial transactions.
-Implement email encryption, use secure client portals for exchanging bank account details, verify all payment instructions by phone before processing, and train staff to recognise phishing attempts.
-Strong security measures may also reduce your cyber liability premium.
+Mortgage brokers are prime targets for email interception because they handle large financial transactions.
+Implement email encryption, use secure client portals for exchanging bank details, verify all payment instructions by phone before processing, and train staff to spot phishing attempts.
+Strong controls may also reduce your cyber premium.

 4